elisee/Modrog/README.md

 ## Things to do

+    - InGameView: Fix not being able to select an entity when HoveredTileX/HoveredTileY is negative
     - Need to figure out ASAP what the actual gameplay loop is.
 Factorio-style?
 Northgard?
 Something else?
     - UI: Selection / Copy / Paste in TextInput / TextEditor
     - UI: Display script errors somewhere